Dynalon/reactive-state/README.md

 // The .select() function returns an Observable that emits every state change, so we can subscribe to it store.select().subscribe(newState => console.log("ROOT STATE:", JSON.stringify(newState)));

-// the state Observable always caches the last emitted state, so we will immediately print our inital state:
+// the select() observable always caches the last emitted state, so we will immediately print our inital state:
 // [CONSOLE.LOG]: ROOT STATE: {"counter":0}

-// Actions are just extended RxJS Subjects const incrementAction = new Action<number>();
+// Actions are just extended RxJS Subjects const incrementAction = new Subject<number>();

-// A reducer is a function that takes a state and an optional payload, and returns a new state function incrementReducer (state, payload) {
+// A reducer is a function that takes a state and an optional payload, and returns a new state function incrementReducer(state, payload) {
     return { ...state, counter: state.counter + payload };
 };

 store.addReducer(incrementAction, incrementReducer);

-// lets dispatch some actions!
+// lets dispatch some actions

 incrementAction.next(1);
 // [CONSOLE.LOG]: ROOT STATE: {"counter":1}
 incrementAction.next(1);
 // [CONSOLE.LOG]: ROOT STATE: {"counter":2}

 // async actions?
-No problem, no need for a "middleware", just use RxJS: interval(1000).pipe(take(3)).subscribe(() => incrementAction.next(1));
+No problem, no need for a "middleware", just use RxJS interval(1000).pipe(take(3)).subscribe(() => incrementAction.next(1));
 // <PAUSE 1sec>
 // [CONSOLE.LOG]: ROOT STATE: {"counter":3}